EnterpriseDB/barman/doc/manual/41-global-commands.en.md

 barman list-server
 ```

-A machine readble output can be obtained with the `--minimal` option:
+A machine readable output can be obtained with the `--minimal` option:

 ``` bash
 barman list-server --minimal